SEN, special educational need statements have now been replaced by EHCs, Education Health and Care statements.

 A clear conflict of interest, and, recipe for corruption, and, inadequate provision.

-At 16 special needs schools, are replaced, by ad hoc ‘education’ packages, that teach only, ‘independent’ living skills, which most already have ie eating properly, helping cook, getting drinks, sorting clothes, throwing out rubbish.
+At 16 special needs schools are replaced by ad hoc unregulated ‘education’ packages, that teach only, ‘independent’ living skills which most already have ie eating properly, helping cook, getting drinks, sorting clothes, throwing out rubbish.

 So at 16, all special needs teenagers are deprived of everything a school, and its community have to offer, and taught ‘skills’, they already have, until they are 25.

 All deeply patronising, and discriminatory, to those deemed to have ‘learning difficulties’.

 And a good tick box, unaccountable source of income.

 Norman Lamb’s consultation on the implementation of the strategy for adults with autism in England, published earlier this month promotes this system, by providing money, to train the trainers and create, and teach ‘employability’ skills.

 An industry, has already been created on the basis of these ‘emperors clothes ’ and is set to increase.

 It would appear from these initiatives;